your body of content is a charcuterie board

 Now, write out your list of themes—maybe you have 1, 3, or even 6.

 Review each topic on the list.
 Do you enjoy and want to continue talking about these topics?
 If not, go ahead and strike some.
 And if you do love these topics, now you have some boundaries to help you with your brainstorming.

 Having boundaries for your brainstorming and creative projects will help you create.
 While many of us might assume that creative people need wide-open spaces to create, what I can tell you from working with many kinds of makers and being a creative myself, is that without a container to create in, I spin in circles.

 Give me a nice charcuterie board, and I’ll know what to fill it with.
 Give me a wine glass, and I know what to put inside.
 Pass me a giant bowl, and I’m going to fill it with popcorn.

-Speaking of popcorn, grab a bowl and dig into these articles:
+Speaking of popcorn, grab a bowl (and a glass of the good wine) and dig into these articles: